-If you want money, you’ve got to get on offense.
+If you want money, you’ve got to go on the offensive.

 I was raised on the “defense of finances” strategy.
 It made me act cheap for years.
 Not spending or investing in what I should and being miserable.
 I was taught that way because that’s what my mother knew.